machty/ember-navigator/README.md

 [You may ask yourself][1], "where do  I put this code?"
 There is not currently a prescriptive or opinionated answer to this question in ember-navigator.
 The mountedRouter property needs to be passed to a component for rendering eventually.
 You could do the router map definition and mounting in a service.
 The dummy app in this repository does it in the application controller.

 ### Router State

+**The structure of the objects below has recently changed but the general concepts still hold true**

 Like "outlet" state in vanilla Ember (or redux reducer state), this is a structure of plain old Javascript objects and arrays that is built up by the various routers and passed to the various navigator components for rendering.